straint1/Highways_England_Network_Graph/README.md

 The columns StartLat, StartLon, StartX, and StartY describe the position (X is Easting and Y is Northing) of the start junction (node) and similarly EndLat/Lon/X/Y describes the end junction position.
 StartCluster and EndCluster are respectively the start and end node id.
 The other columns provide extra detail, like the highway and junction name, the straighline distance of each highway section, and the Highways England region where that highway section lies.

-The graph contains a small number of self loops which are a result of the processing steps performed to turn the HATRIS links into a connected graph (namely merging Junctions with the same name, but different positional data).
+The graph contains a small number of self loops which are a result of the processing steps performed to turn the HATRIS links into a connected graph (namely merging junctions with the same name, but different positional coorindates).
 These loops can be simply removed - see the provided notebook.

 ### SRN_graph_loading_example.ipynb